zulip/zulip/contrib_bots/bots/commute_bot/readme.md

 The bot will respond to the same stream input was in.
 And if called as private message, the bot will reply with a private message.

-To setup the bot, you will first need to move google-commute.ini into the user home directory and add an API key.
+To setup the bot, you will first need to move commute_bot.config into the user home directory and add an API key.

 Move

 ```
-~/zulip/contrib_bots/bots/commute_bot/CommuteBot/google-commute.ini
+~/zulip/contrib_bots/bots/commute_bot/commute_bot.config
 ```

 into

 ```
-~/google-commute.ini
+~/commute_bot.config
 ```

-To add an API key, please visit: https://developers.google.com/maps/documentation/distance-matrix/start to retrieve a key and copy your api key into google-commute.ini
+To add an API key, please visit: https://developers.google.com/maps/documentation/distance-matrix/start to retrieve a key and copy your api key into commute_bot.config

 Sample input and output: